knuthy/Expresstrade/README.md

 ## Content
 Throughout this tutorial, we'll be using the following:

-- At least one [Opskins account](https://opskins.com/?loc=login&register) with a registered API key.
+- At least one [Opskins account](https://opskins.com/?loc=login&register) with a registered API key, and its 2FA code.
 One account can hold unlimited amounts of digital items, so it's no longer required to have one account per 1000 items, as it was when Steam bots were required to run an online trading and or gambling platform.
 It still might be a good idea to have more than one bot account, to improve server performance.
+This tutorial uses only one account.

 - [Node.js](https://nodejs.org/en/) and NPM for managing packages
 I suggest using Node.js 8.9.4 or higher for the best possible stability and package support